How To Introduce Counting To Your Toddler In Fun & Exciting Ways!

 2. Homemade Counting Cards

 Break out the pens or paint and craft counting cards with your toddler, letting them choose the design and shape (however abstract this may be!).
 Order the cards and play matching games with animals or objects from the world that surrounds them to expand their vocabulary.
-To get started check out these free printable "Match & Count" cards (courtesty of PowerfulMothering.com).
+To get started check out these free printable "Match & Count" cards (courtesty of PowerfulMothering.com).3.
+Buttons!

 Raid the sewing kit and dig out the buttons, creating patterns and ordering in colour sequences.
 Safety is always a priority so supervision is really important to make sure they remain on the mat and not in their mouth!